Start manufacturing AI with quality control, not predictive maintenance

 Quality control AI needs cameras and your existing production line.
 That is it.
 A mid-size automotive parts manufacturer deployed computer vision for quality inspection and hit 85% defect detection in eight months.
 They paid back the entire investment in that time.

 Compare that to predictive maintenance.
 You need sensors on every machine.
 Historical failure data you probably lack.
 Integration with systems that were never designed to talk to each other.
-The typical implementation takes two years before you see results.
+Siemens research shows the world’s largest companies lose roughly 11% of total revenues to unplanned outages, averaging 25 downtime incidents per month per facility.
+The problem is real, but a typical predictive maintenance implementation takes two years before you see results.

-Your choice: catch more defects next quarter, or maybe predict a machine failure in 2027.
+Your choice: catch more defects next quarter, or wait two years for predictive maintenance to maybe pay off.

 What ai manufacturing applications actually deliver value